 Fees: There is a $30 fee on all returned checks or returned charge card payment requests.
 If your debit or credit card expires prior to June 1, 2017, or you wish your post-dated payments to be debited from an alternative or bank account, it is your responsibility to update your card or bank account details with the Summer Programs Office.

-Early Bird Discount: The 10% Early Bird Discount is automatically applied to any registration completed between February 20 - March 31.
-Families registered for Camp Roadrunner may switch days and transfer the Early Bird Discount.
+Discount Periods: A 10% Early Bird Discount is automatically applied to any registration completed between February 20 - March 31.
+A 5% discount is automatically applied to any registration completed between April 1 – April 30.
+Families registered for Camp Roadrunner may switch days and transfer the discounts.
 Any change/switch requests for Camp Roadrunner must be submitted in writing to firstname.lastname@example.org at least 2 business days in advance.
-Any days added after March 31 will be full price.
+Any days added after April 30 will be full price.

 Enrollment: All courses are open to the public unless stated otherwise.
 Enrollment is done on a first-come, first-served basis.
 All courses have a minimum and maximum enrollment.
 If a program reaches maximum enrollment, subsequent registrants will be placed on a wait list.